cevr/ftld/README.md

 ### Collection Methods

-The `Task` type provides several methods for working with arrays or records of `Task` values:
+The `Task` type provides several methods for working with arrays of `Task` values:

 - `traverse`
 - `traversePar`